 Steve is an aspiring doctor studying at the University of North Carolina School of Medicine.
-While working towards being a physician, Steve’s passion is teaching and has taught science both formally and informally for years for institutions committed to science education.
+While working towards being a physician, Steve’s passion is teaching and has taught science both formally and informally for years at institutions committed to science education.
 Outside of school, Steve can be found running, strumming tunes on his ukulele, or playing some Nintendo.

 Jaime K Devine is an interdisciplinary neuroscientist whose research focuses on how behavior and biology, specifically sleep and health, interact.
 She has a PhD in Neuroscience from Brandeis University and a Certificate in Sleep Medicine from Harvard Medical School.
 She is also a dedicated science communicator, runner, working mother and nerd.